Updated: 1 October 2024

 Saturn:

 The ringed planet is located in the constellation of Aquarius, and will remain there until it crosses into Pisces on April 19, 2025.
-Saturn reached opposition with the Sun on September 8.
-In mid-October it may be found about 54 degrees (three handspans) above the east-north-eastern horizon at 7 pm.
-Saturn, its rings and its moons will experience a grazing occultation with the almost Full Moon on the morning of November 11, at around 10:21-10:24 am.
-This event will not be visible from South-east Queensland, as the Moon will not rise until 1:12 pm.
-The rings of Saturn are nearly edge-on this year.
-They will be completely edge-on and invisible on March 24 next year.Left: Saturn showing the Rings when edge-on.
+Saturn reached opposition with the Sun on September 8 and on November 15 may be found a handspan north of the zenithLeft: Saturn showing the Rings when edge-on.
 Right: Over-exposed Saturn surrounded by its satellites Rhea, Enceladus, Dione, Tethys and Titan - February 23/24, 2009.

 The photograph above was taken at 7:41 pm on December 07, 2023, 14 days after